 |The existing literature provides some information concerning a practical application component; however, there is almost no discussion of pedagogy or, more specifically, the selection of teaching strategies for a program evaluation course, (Oliver, Casiraghi, Henderson, Brooks, & Mulsow, 2008).|

-Before I introduce the principles, a few explanations and disclaimers.
 While the literature on adult learning for M&E is slim, there is a wealth of scholarship and research on adult learning in general.
-The principles identified draw upon this body of information.
+The principles identified here draw upon this body of information.
 The underlying rationale is not original, but we assembled and expressed the principles to highlight those practices for adult learning felt important for M&E training.

 Because the principles are about human learning behavior, they are not absolutes, nor are they exhaustive.
 They apply generally, but not to all people under all conditions – for instance, in certain cultures may prefer a more structured, controlled delivery of trainings than a fun and active format.
 Therefore, these principles should be adapted and tailored accordingly to specific training contexts.